 At the core of the temporary Pergamonmuseum exhibition is a 3,100 sq m circular representation of the Greco-Roman city Pergamon.
 This huge 360° painting by Yadegar Asisi shows the city in AD 129 on the festival of Dionysus when the Pergamon Altar would have played a central role.
 The original painting was enlarged and reproduced on material measuring 30 by 104 m.

-The painting succeeds in placing the Pergamon Altar in context with other monumental structures such as the theater, temple of Dionysus, sanctuary of Athena and the Trajaneum.
+The painting succeeds in placing the Pergamon Altar in context with other monumental structures such as the theater, the temple of Dionysus, the sanctuary of Athena, and the Trajaneum.
 The Pergamon Altar was not a temple – it was a place for the slaughter of animals and offering by burning to the gods on the sacrificial altar.

-The painting also show the friezes in color, as the originally would have been.
+The painting also shows the friezes in color, as they originally would have been.
 Plaster casts show part of the surviving frieze with a large drawing showing what the completed relief probably looked like.

 Statues from Antiquity in the Pergamon Das Panorama Exhibition

-Impressive as the Asisi painting is, the main reason the visit Pergamonmuseum: Das Panorama exhibition is still to see the magnificent Greek sculptures.
+Impressive as the Asisi painting is, the main reason for visiting Pergamonmuseum: Das Panorama exhibition is still to see the magnificent Greek sculptures.
 Around 80 items are on display – mostly arranged according to geographical origin.

 An impressive group of women statues was placed on the terrace of the Pergamon Altar.
-Changing lights allow visitors to see these draped statues to best effect in different light conditions.
+Changing light effects allows visitors to see these draped statues to best effect in different light conditions.